 Youth Participation in Adult Combat

-Starting at age 16 minors may authorize in adult armored combat.
-Starting at age 14 minors may authorize in rapier combat and other forms of Society combat-related activity.
-(Note: some kingdom may have rules which set these ages higher.)
+Minors age 16-17 may authorize in adult armored combat.
+Minors age 14-17 may authorize in rapier combat and other forms of Society combat-related activity.
+(Note that some kingdoms may have rules which set these ages higher.)

 Youth and Family Achievement Program